shheikaneko/final_project/README.md

 BRFSS_final_Codebook: The codebook I made.
 Only includes the variable used in my project.

 In (3), the results of model fitting are stored.

+Also, there are one R script (data_processing.R) and one R markdown file (final_project.Rmd)

+-  data_processing.R: data cleaning is done. (from raw data to brfss_final.csv)

+-  final_project.Rmd: Final project